Bishesh58/Bishesh58/README.md

 ## I'm a Full Stack Developer, who love to code!

-- 📚 I’m currently learning NextJs, VueJs, Nodejs and Firebase.
+- 📚 I’m currently working on Vue, React, Nuxt and Next.
 - 👯 I’m looking to collaborate with other passionate developers.
-- 🥅 2022 Goals: Deep dive into web3, Contribute to Open Source projects.
+- 🥅 2023 Goals: Constantly improve my soft skills and technical skills.
-- ⚡ Fun fact: I love to make delicious food on my free time & travel new places.
+- ⚡ Fun fact: I've built so many websites that my fingers automatically type "<div>" whenever I hold a pen.

 ### Languages and Tools: